World population

 Life Expectancy

 Geographically, there are significant disparities in life expectancy around the world.
-Based on available data, countries like Monaco, Hong Kong, and Macao have the highest life expectancies, with over 85 years on average.
-In contrast, countries like Chad, Nigeria, and Lesotho have much lower life expectancies, slightly below 56 years on average.
+Based on available data, countries like Monaco, San Marino, and Hong Kong have the highest life expectancies, with over 85 years on average.
+In contrast, countries like Nigeria, Chad, and South Sudan have much lower life expectancies, slightly below 58 years on average.